What Do Employers Think of Self-Employment on a Resume?

 At some point in your career, you may have been self-employed.
 You could have been a freelancer, a consultant, or even the founder of your own small business.
 But unfortunately, turning a passion project into a company doesn’t work all the time.
 That’s why many entrepreneurs and freelancers have to go back to corporate roles for the benefits and steady paycheck.

-So, how do you list your years of self-employment on a resume?
+So, how do you list your years of self-employment on a professional resume?
 And what do employers think of it?
 It all depends on how you frame it.

 More Americans are self-employed than ever, so employers and hiring managers don’t mind it on a resume as much as they used to.
 The pandemic especially caused a surge in self-employment, as workers quit jobs in record numbers and struck out to make it on their own.
 According to the Bureau of Labor Statistics, as of November 2021, there were just under 10 million self-employed people in the United States.
 This was a 6.58% increase from November 2020.